US Fulbright Logo

 2. English Teaching Assistant Awards (ETA)

-A campus interview and evaluation from a Campus Committee are also required for applicants applying through an institution.
-This part of the application process is designed to provide feedback to applicants about their proposal and insight to the National Screening Committee (NSC) about the candidate.
+A campus interview and evaluation from a Campus Committee are also encouraged for applicants applying through an institution.
+This part of the application process is designed to provide constructive feedback to applicants about their proposal and insight to the National Screening Committee (NSC) about the candidate.

 Managing the Fulbright Online Application System